-(4) Gross receipts derived from accounts receivable previously sold to or otherwise transferred to the taxpayer, to the extent those gross receipts cannot be assigned under subsection (c)(3), are included in the denominator and assigned to the receipts factor numerator in this state to the extent those accounts receivable are attributed to borrowers located in this state; provided however, that if the taxpayer is not taxable [as defined in Article IV, section 3] in a state in which the borrowers are located, those gross receipts are excluded from the denominator of the taxpayer's receipts factor.
+(4) Gross receipts derived from accounts receivable previously sold to or otherwise transferred to the taxpayer, to the extent those gross receipts cannot be assigned under subsection (c)(3), are included in the denominator and assigned to the receipts factor numerator in this state to the extent those accounts receivable are attributed to borrowers located in this state; provided however, that if the taxpayer is not taxable as defined in [reference to Compact Article IV, section 3 or similar state law] in a state in which the borrowers are located, those gross receipts are excluded from the denominator of the taxpayer's receipts factor.

 EXAMPLE: Taxpayer IH Factoring, Inc. (Factoring) is a Delaware corporation with all twenty of its employees in Delaware.
 Factoring exclusively purchases installment agreements (accounts receivable) from its parent corporation, Iron Horse Motorcycles, Inc. (Iron Horse).
 Factoring has information showing the addresses of the installment agreement customers.
-Factoring purchases \$10 million of installment agreements originating from Iron Horse's borrowers in State A, \$10 million of installment agreements from borrowers in State B, and \$20 million of installment agreements originating from Iron Horse's borrower's in this state.
-Factoring is taxable in State A and this state, but not State B. Factoring re-sells the agreements as securitized instruments to institutional investors. \$30 million of Factoring's receipts from selling the securitized instruments would be included in the receipts factor denominator, and \$20 million of Factoring's receipts and would be assigned to the receipts factor numerator in this state.
+Factoring purchases installment agreements originating from Iron Horse's borrowers in States A and B, and this state.
+Factoring is taxable in State A and this state, but not State B. Factoring re-sells the agreements as securitized instruments to institutional investors.
+Factoring's gross receipts from selling the securitized instruments originating from Iron Horse's borrowers in State A and this state would be included in the receipts factor denominator, and Factoring's receipts from selling securitized instruments originating from Iron Horse's borrowers in this state would be assigned to the receipts factor numerator in this state.

-- (5) The net amount, but not less than zero, of receipts not otherwise assigned under this subsection (c) arising from investment activities, including the holding, maturity, redemption, sale, exchange, or other disposition of marketable securities or cash are assigned to the sales factor numerator in this state if the receipts would be assigned to this state under Section (n) or (p) of the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015) [or this state's financial institutions receipts factor rules]; all other receipts from investment activities are assigned to the receipts factor numerator in this state if the investments are managed in this state. - (d) [USE IF THE STATE HAS A MULTI-FACTOR FORMULA] Gross receipts, other than those included and assigned under subsection (c) are included in the receipts factor denominator, and are assigned to the receipts factor numerator in this state in a proportion equal to the [average] of the taxpayer's [other apportionment factors] determined pursuant to [ref. to state law], if those factors are non-de minimis.
+(5) The net amount, but not less than zero, of receipts not otherwise assigned under this subsection (c) arising from investment activities, including the holding, maturity, redemption, sale, exchange, or other disposition of marketable securities or cash1 are assigned to the sales factor numerator in this state if the receipts would be assigned to this state under [reference to Section (n) or (p) of the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute as adopted July 29, 2015 or similar state financial institutions receipts factor rules]; all other receipts from investment activities are assigned to the receipts factor numerator in this state if the investments are managed in this state.

+(d) DRAFTER'S NOTE: THIS PROVISION IS FOR STATES THAT USE A MULTI-FACTOR FORMULA.
+STATES WITHOUT A MULTI-FACTOR FORMULA SHOULD EXCLUDE THIS PROVISION.
+Gross receipts, other than those included and assigned under subsection (c), are included in the receipts factor denominator, and are assigned to the receipts factor numerator in this state in a proportion equal to [the taxpayer's other apportionment factor or average of those factors] determined pursuant to [reference to state law], if those factors are non-de minimis.